Humboldt General Hospital EMS Rescue is asking local residents to help

 The Stuff an Ambulance Toy Drive is being coordinated by HGH EMS Rescue

-Oscarson said crews were excited to help organize the drive for area organizations
+Laughridge said crews are excited to help organize the drive for area organizations

 and agencies that serve the children of Humboldt County.